apache/maven-site/content/markdown/guides/mini/guide-naming-conventions.md

 So that Maven can identify and utilise any artifact (e.g. a `.jar` file), this artifact must be identifiable through a unique combination of three identifiers.
 This combination is called the "[Maven coordinates][4]".
-Maven coordinates consist of a project identifier named `groupId`, an artifact identifier named `artifactId`, and the version identifier named `version`.
+Maven coordinates consist of a project group identifier named `groupId`, an artifact identifier named `artifactId`, and the version identifier named `version`.

 This document defines the naming conventions of Maven coordinates.

 You should follow this convention whenever you create a new artifact.

-## Project identifier
+## Project group identifier

+When projects of the same organization are topically related, we say they belong to the same "project group".
-The `groupId` uniquely identifies the project across all projects.
+The `groupId` uniquely identifies a project group across all other groups.
 Each `groupId` should follow [Java's package name rules][1].
 This means it starts with a reversed domain name you control.